Turbomost/AlphaBeta-MinMax/README.md

 ```bash
 ./run custom [structure] end [terminals] end
 ```
-Custom structure is number of branches from top to bottom, then from left to right.
+Custom structure is number of branches from left to right, top to bottom.
-Custom terminals order is from top to bottom, then from left to right.
+Custom terminals order is from left to right, top to bottom.

 ### Example
 ![alt text](https://i.postimg.cc/NfjD8xzS/izu.png)